nicolae-stroncea/aw-watcher-vscode/README.md

 ## Requirements

-To run this extension you will need to have a running ActivityWatch Server.
+To run this extension you will need to have a running ActivityWatch Server, and make sure the extension is enabled in vscode.

 ## Commands
 #### Reload ActivityWatch